ivanprates/2019_gh_pumilio/README.md

-# Prates et al. 2019 Ecology and Evolution (in press).
+# Prates et al. 2019 Ecology and Evolution.

 This repository contains information associated with the manuscript entitled: